Here Be Dragons: Bimodal posteriors arise from numerical integration error in longitudinal models: Introduction

 \section{Introduction}

 The use of numerical integration in methods for estimating differential equation parameters from observations introduces a source of error \citep{butcher2016numerical} that is distinct from other processes such as measurement error \citep{agapiou2014analysis}.
 In the Bayesian literature, the effect of numerical error on the posterior distribution is under-explored and we wish to present a case study on identifiability problems which doubles as a procedure for investigating them under similar circumstances.
-In this paper, we describe a specific pathology arising from numerical error: erroneous multi-modality of posterior parameter distributions for affine first order ODEs where there are multiple parameter combinations that produce the same numerical solution.
+In this paper, we describe a specific pathology arising from numerical error: erroneous multi-modality of posterior parameter distributions for linear first order ODEs where there are multiple parameter combinations that produce the same numerical solution.
 Such multi-modality is a previously undescribed form of non-identifiability in Bayesian methods.

 We first observed bimodality arising from numerical methods while testing a longitudinal model for the von Bertalanffy function \citep{von1938quantitative}.
 Posterior bimodality leads to independent Markov Chain Monte Carlo (MCMC) chains converging to very different, but very specific, parameter combinations, one which is a good estimate of the true values (\emph{i.e.}\ parameters known from simulation), and a separate very bad estimate.
 For the erroneous combination, \textit{under the chosen numerical method and step size}, forward projection produces estimates of $Y(t_j)$ that are the same as those produced by the correct parameters, due to numerical error.
 The posterior is, after all, conditioned on the numerical method used in the model, not the true solution to the integral.
-As our case study arose from ecological literature, We are thinking about growth functions for DEs, and growth parameters as what is being estimated.
+In general, where numerical methods are implemented in estimation they should be treated as part of the statistical model.
+As our case study arose from ecological literature, we are thinking about growth functions for DEs, and growth parameters as what is being estimated.
 However the example is a simple DE likely to appear in other examples.
 The language we use will reflect the ecological background but the situation is more general.